Fiberglass backed to ensure durability year round. Holds shape in hot and cold climates. PVC material stops scratches and tears from the road.

 Under normal circumstances, weather has little effect on the structure of mud flaps, but if you regularly drive in extreme conditions, it’s worth checking their resilience.
 Some models are made for use in subzero temperatures or extreme heat, but you’ll rarely find precise figures.
 If that’s important to you, you’ll need to contact the manufacturer.

-Custom flaps: If you’re particularly proud of your Dodge Ram, Ford 150, or other vehicle, you can find custom-branded mud flaps, though you will often pay a premium for them.
+Custom flaps: If you’re particularly proud of your Dodge Ram, Ford 150, or another vehicle, you can find custom-branded mud flaps, though you will often pay a premium for them.
 What’s more, the cheaper, non-branded product often comes from the same manufacturer!

 Patterns: You’ll sometimes see ribbing molded onto the rear side of mud flaps near the bottom, or an industrial-style diamond plate pattern.
-You might wonder what purpose these could serve, because they’re not on the part that gets hit by water or stones.
+You might wonder what purpose these could serve because they’re not on the part that gets hit by water or stones.
 The answer (and even the manufacturers admit this) is that they’re purely decorative.

 Q. Are mud flaps required by law?

 A. It depends on where you live.
 There are no federal laws, but in Alaska, California, Nebraska, and Louisiana, some form of “spray suppression device” is required.
 Several other states require them if no rear fender is fitted.
 On semis, it’s usually necessary to fit mud flaps to the rear wheels of the tractor unit and the trailer.
 Each state has its own rules, and these may have changed since the last time you checked, so it’s a good idea to stay current.

 Q. How big do mud flaps need to be?